By Allison Gosman, Senior Marketing Specialist, Financial Recovery Technologies

 While the majority of the world’s securities class action settlements still occur in the United States, international claims filings are on the rise.
 In 2017, Financial Recovery Technologies (FRT) identified 24 new cases in eight different jurisdictions compared to the 21 new cases in 2016 and 8 cases in 2015.

-As the global class action industry continues to evolve and jurisdictions enact legal changes legal changes to accommodate class actions, it is important to stay on top of this evolving landscape in order to maximize your recovery opportunities.
+As the global class action industry continues to evolve and jurisdictions enact legal changes to accommodate class actions, it is important to stay on top of this evolving landscape in order to maximize your recovery opportunities.

 Here are three recent / upcoming global group litigation cases FRT is currently monitoring: